Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Discussion and Conclusion

-Driven by our findings and prior work, incorporating understanding of text sources in LLM development and carefully curating these sources through inclusion of AAL-speakers as stakeholders in design processes \cite{friedman-participatory, suresh-foundation} is necessary to faithfully represent naturalistic AAL use.
-We recommend that in developing LLMs designed for socially impactful domains where AAL-speakers already face disparate impacts (e.g., medical \cite{beach-justice} or legal \cite{jones-testifying} settings), pretraining data curators ensure that the sources and filtering processes retain representative AAL data.
-Such precautions may also accordingly be extended to the benchmarks used to evaluate the effectiveness of design decisions throughout the LLM development cycle, incentivizing understanding of sociolinguistic variation as well as commonsense understanding and other capabilities.
+While we find that automated filters are more likely to remove AAL than WME, they are also more likely to conserve naturalistic speech (CORAAL) over tweets and hip hop lyrics.
+Considering we highlight through RQ2 that highly performative AAL is prevalent in the corpora, this also suggests that there is a lack of naturalistic AAL in the sources leveraged for pretraining corpora.
+Incorporating understanding of text sources in LLM development and carefully curating these sources through meaningful inclusion of AAL speakers as stakeholders in design processes \cite{friedman-participatory, suresh-foundation} is necessary to faithfully represent naturalistic AAL use.
+We recommend that in developing LLMs designed for socially impactful domains where AAL speakers already face disparate impacts (e.g., medical \cite{beach-justice} or legal \cite{jones-testifying} settings), pretraining data curators ensure that the sources and filtering processes produce representative AAL data.
+Finally, language understanding benchmarks that drive LLM development are unlikely to contain AAL, potentially leading to the similar underrepresentation of AAL found in pretraining corpora.
+The aforementioned considerations may also accordingly be extended to the benchmarks used to evaluate the effectiveness of design decisions throughout the LLM development cycle, incentivizing understanding of sociolinguistic variation as well as commonsense understanding and other capabilities.